emromerog/vue3-import-csv/README.md

    1. Run `Extensions: Show Built-in Extensions` from VSCode's command palette
    2. Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
 2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

-# Comments
-This project contains a "CsvUploader.vue" in the components folder.
-This is an example with the implementation in the same file.
-This is for comparison purposes with the store.

-the final files are the ones set in stores and views ("CsvUploaderStore.ts" and "CsvUploaderView.vue").